Please wait. Due to its content this page might take a while to load...

 The Inspectors for other resources (Browser, Canvas, Image Sequence, Object, Playlist, Text) are described separately.

-Since version 5.7 it is possible to set initial values in the Configuration tab > Resources, e.g. if you always want an activated FluidFrame option.
+Since version 5.7 it is possible to set initial values in the Configuration tab > Resources (User), e.g. if you always want an activated FluidFrame option.

 Set numeric virtual file and folder IDs for DMX, PB Automation and Widget Designer remote control and thumbnail exchange.
 To easily address several files in ascending order, move over to the Folder Inspector and enter the Folder ID and the start File ID.

 Press the button "Clear" to remove the virtual file and folder ID.

 Anisotropic Filtering does pixel smoothing for real-time video and image scaling, default is on.

 Even if using the “Thumbnail for Preview”-Option (see Configuration >Local Preview) this file can nevertheless be rendered and played back in full quality instead of showing its thumbnail, (e.g.. if you need to know where exactly the video playback currently is).
 Check the Ignore Thumbnail for Preview option to make this exception for this file.